 Japan economy stalls as incomes, spending languish

-TOKYO (AP) — Japan's vital signs remained weak in July, as wages fell further and household spending dropped, signaling continued weakness in the world's third-largest economy.
+TOKYO (AP) — Japan reports its economy remained stalled in July, as wages fell further and household spending dropped, signaling continued weakness in the world's third-largest economy.